systemd/systemd/docs/TEMPORARY_DIRECTORIES.md

 or worse: if some software creates a file or directory `/tmp/foo` then any other software that wants to create the same file or directory `/tmp/foo` either will fail (as the file already exists) or might be tricked into using untrusted files.
-Hence: do note use guessable names in `/tmp/` or `/var/tmp/` — if you do you open yourself up to a local DoS exploit or worse.
+Hence: do not use guessable names in `/tmp/` or `/var/tmp/` — if you do you open yourself up to a local DoS exploit or worse.
 (You can get away with using guessable names, if you pre-create subdirectories below `/tmp/` for them, like X11 does with `/tmp/.X11-unix/` through `tmpfiles.d/`